 - Confronts the Antagonists and stops (or fails to stop) them.

-The plot and the writing in Rogue Male are tight and the minutiae of surviving off the land when you are a fugitive, are well described.
+The plot and the writing in Rogue Male are tight and Geoffrey Household describes the minutiae of surviving off the land when you’re a fugitive well.

-Rogue Male has a great central character, the upper-class ‘Englishman’, whose paranoia and mental deterioration as he is hunted are palpable.
+Rogue Male has a great central character, the upper-class ‘Englishman’, whose paranoia and mental deterioration as the enemy hunt him are palpable.
 His dawning realisation that his motivation was not just sport but revenge creates some nice character development.

-Rogue Male uses the ‘false document’ technique.
-It claims to be three exercise books and a letter written by the anonymous Englishman in order to give the facts and make sure the British government is not implicated in the assassination.
-The author has some fun by putting these words in the mouth of the protagonist:
+Rogue Male uses the false document technique.
+It claims to be three exercise books and a letter which were written by the anonymous Englishman in order to give the facts and make sure he doesn’t implicate the British government in the assassination.
+The author has some fun by putting these words in the protagonist’s mouth: